-In August 1995, the Company purchased 31% of the common stock of Envirodyne Industries, Inc. ("Envirodyne") for \$18.8 million from Malcolm Glazer, Chairman of the Board of the Company and, through his beneficial ownership of a trust, a major stockholder of the Company.
+In August 1995, the Company purchased 31% of the common stock of Envirodvne Industries, Inc. ("Envirodyne") for \$18.8 million from Malcolm Glazer, Chairman of the Board of the Company and, through his beneficial ownership of a trust, a major stockholder of the Company.
 Mr. Glazer is also a director of Envirodyne.
 Such shares represented all of Mr. Glazer's interest in Envirodyne.
 The Company paid the purchase price by issuing a subordinated promissory note bearing interest at the prime rate and maturing in August 1997.
-This transaction was approved by an independent special committee composed of disinterested members of the Company's Board of Directors, and Schroder Wertheim provided a fairness opinion to the Board of Directors regarding the fairness, from a financial point of view, of the transaction.
+This transaction was approved by an independent special committee composed of disinterested members of the Company's Board of Directors.
+Schroder Wertheim served as financial advisor to the Company in connection with the transaction and also provided a fairness opinion to the Board of Directors regarding the fairness, from a financial point of view, of the transaction.
 Envirodyne is a major supplier of food packaging products and food service supplies and Envirodyne is a leading worldwide producer of cellulosic casings used in the preparation and packaging of processed meat products and the world's second largest producer of heat shrinkable plastic bags and specialty films for packaging and preserving fresh and processed meat products, poultry and cheeses.
 Envirodyne is also a leading domestic producer of disposable plastic cutlery, drinking straws, custom dining kits and related products.
 In addition, Envirodyne is a leading domestic producer of thermo-formed and injection-molded plastic containers and horticultural trays and inserts.
-The Company may continue to evaluate the acquisition of additional shares of Envirodyne common stock or proposing a merger with, or acquisition of, Envirodyne in the future, although the Company currently has no plans or proposals to do so.
+The Company is continuing to evaluate the acquisition of additional shares of Envirodyne common stock or proposing a merger with, or acquisition of, Envirodyne in the future.